JuliaMolSim/DFTK.jl/README.md

 - SCF routine based on [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl)
 - LDA functionals from [Libxc](https://github.com/unkcpz/Libxc.jl)
 - Band structure generation
+- Support for both `Float64` (double precision) and `Float32` (single precision) throughout the library.

+**Note:** The code has not been properly verified against a standard DFT package and might likely contain bugs.
+Use for production calculations is not yet recommended.

 ## Installation
 The package is not yet registered, so you need to install it from the github url: